WDMJ AM 1320 and WDMJ FM 95.7 from 1965-1968

 The station was owned by Frank Russell, who also owned the local newspaper, The Daily Mining Journal.
 The station was located on the second floor of the newspaper building on Washington street in downtown Marquette.
 (See "Upper Peninsula Radio History" below.)

-Here are some old photographs taken in the late 60s of me at WDMJ.
+Here are some old photographs taken of me at WDMJ.
 On the left, I'm in the FM studio.
 On the right, I'm with Jim Amross and Paul Donovan in the AM studio.

 Original 1968 WDMJ Letterhead